 This exercise was followed up by a brief session on knitting that was led by Ashmita and Anne, to once again reinforce the idea that codes and patterns can be seen everywhere, and that knitting was an example of coding.
 Following a pattern for a particular knitted item was like executing a program, as the pattern was essentially code for the knitter.
 The young women were intrigued by the idea, and really excited to get stuck into learning how to cast on and then knit!
 As you can see from the session on Wednesday , the young women made excellent progress:

-The go_girls from both the Tuesday and Wednesday session came together after the session on Tuesday to go out for dinner together.
+The go_girls from both sessions came together to go out for dinner together.
 Dinner was at Al-Shami, a Lebanese restaurant in Jericho, Oxford.
 It was a great opportunity for all the young women to come together and try something new in a more informal setting, and a great time for both staff and the go-girls to get to know one another a bit more outside of the weekly sessions, and just be a little silly!